-There are some common myths about the cryptocurrency wallets which peoples may not be aware of.
-This article is a myth buster for a so common myth about blockchain wallets, with the basics of cryptocurrency wallets to the development of them.
+There are some common myths about cryptocurrency wallets that people may not be aware of.
+This article is a myth buster for a so common myth about blockchain wallets, with the basics of cryptocurrency wallets to their development of them.

 Blockchain made its debut near the end of the last decade and with it came a new wave in the financial industry, Bitcoin – a cryptocurrency.
 Cryptocurrency is a digital currency that can be used as a digital asset to facilitate exchange over the Internet.
 So where can you store it?
 In a wallet?
 No.

 There is a lot of misconception regarding the purpose of a cryptocurrency wallet and QuillHash is here to burst all bubbles.